Do You Have A Framework For Creating Real, Lasting Success —

 Or, as Senge says, “You can have your cake and eat it… just not all at once.”

-Where Does Solving Problems Fit Into This Approach?
+So Where Does Problem Solving Fit Into A Life Design Approach?

 “The greatest and most important problems of life are in a certain sense insoluble….
 They can never be solved, only outgrown… Some higher or wider interest arose on the person’s horizon, and through this widening of view, the insoluble problem lost its urgency.
 It was not solved logically in its own terms, but faded when confronted with a new and stronger life-tendency.”C.G.
 Jung